Sovereign by design, not by certificate.

-Every hyperscaler markets sovereignty.
-None can guarantee your data stays out of US court orders.
-Rediacc does.
+Every big cloud sells "sovereignty."
+None can keep your data out of US court orders.
+We can.

 Illustrative output; actual runs may include extra logs.